 The amortization method used to determine the Statutory contributions is designed to collect more than the tread water level and, therefore, gradually pay down the UAL.
-However, appropriated contributions have consistently been less than the Statutory contributions and the tread water level, causing an increase in the UAL of about \$587 million over the last 10 years.
-The baseline projections assume the State appropriates 100% of the Statutory contribution beginning in FYE 2022, at which time contributions are projected to be greater than the tread water level.
+However, appropriated contributions have consistently been less than the Statutory contributions and the tread water level, causing an increase in the UAL of about \$476.3 million over the last 10 years.
+The most recent year, FYE 2022, was a notable exception to this pattern.
+The baseline projections assume the State appropriates 100% of the Statutory contribution each year.

 Contribution risk is the potential for actual future contributions to deviate from expected future contributions.
-The graphs on the following page illustrate the impact on projected future funded status and contribution amounts if the State appropriation remains at 78% of the Statutory contribution for each year in the future, rather than increasing to 100% of the Statutory contribution.
-In illustrating contribution risk sensitivity, we assume the State's appropriation percent remains at the current level of 78%.
+The graphs on the following page illustrate the impact on projected future funded status and contribution amounts if the State changes its appropriation to 80% of the Statutory contribution for each year in the future, rather than continuing at 100% of the Statutory contribution.

 The gold outline in the bottom graph shows the State's full Statutory contributions with the shaded portion showing the anticipated appropriated amount.

 This scenario shows both the Statutory and appropriated contributions gradually increasing over time.
 The Statutory contributions quickly exceed the baseline.
 The appropriated contributions are below the baseline initially but eventually grow to reach to the same level, but with a much lower funded ratio.
-The funded ratio at the end of the projection period is 61% compared to 93% under the baseline projections.
+The funded ratio at the end of the projection period is 72% compared to 100% under the baseline projections.

-State Appropriates 78% of Statutory Contribution for Fiscal Year Ending June 30, 2022 and Thereafter
+State Appropriates 80% of Statutory Contribution for Fiscal Year Ending June 30, 2023 and Thereafter